The Leader’s Role in Workforce Agility Part II: How to Shape an Agile Workforce in the Federal Government

 In my last blog post Building Your Muscle for Change, I discussed how you need to develop and model resiliency, strategy, and communication skills before implementing an organizational workforce agility initiative, if you’re to be a successful Federal leader.
 By being more adept in your own managerial and leadership practices, you will be better prepared to shape an agile workforce.

-After you’ve built your muscle for change, it’s time to put those new muscles to work!
+After you’ve built your muscles for change, it’s time to put those new muscles to work!

 Choose Your Model